mjlux/mongoose-bread/README.md

 ## Usage

-For a thorough example setup see: [Usage Documentation](./docs/usage.md)
+For a thorough example setup - see: [Usage Documentation](./docs/usage.md)

 ## Snippets

-We have them - use them
+We have them - use them - see: [Snippets Documentation](./docs/snippets.md)

 ## Typescript